How Our Guatemalan Quilts Are Made & the Fabulous Artisans Who Make Them!

 one of the most difficult trips.
 I knew that the country had been hit hard

-over the last year by hurricanes and devastating mud slides, but I was not
+over the last few years by hurricanes and devastating mud slides, but I was not

 prepared for the other plagues that Guatemala faces right now.
 As I left the US